Chapter Thirty; Firebird

-I didn't need to use my brain scrambler; I sat safely in the yacht, while my cyborgs surrounded the camp, released gas, then stacked and packed those I had 'buyers' for, leaving the rest for later..
+I didn't need to use my brain scrambler on the criminals; I sat safely in the yacht, while my cyborgs surrounded the camp.
+They released a gas, then stacked and packed those I had 'buyers' for, leaving the rest for later..

 I made more money in this 'gathering' than I had ever held at one time.
 And all because I'd planned to leave Priam in the jungle beyond Pier Four.